Muraqaba: The Practice of Spiritual Awareness

 The Meaning

-The Arabic word muraqaba derives from the root r-q-b, which means to watch, to observe, to be vigilant.
-In its Sufi usage, it refers to a specific contemplative practice: the cultivation of continuous awareness that God observes you at every moment, and, reciprocally, the turning of your own attention toward that divine watchfulness.
+The Arabic word muraqaba comes from the root r-q-b, which means to watch, to observe, to keep vigil.
+In its Sufi usage it names a specific contemplative practice: the cultivation of a continuous awareness that God observes you at every moment, and, in return, the turning of your own attention toward that divine watchfulness.

-This is often translated as “Sufi meditation,” and the translation is not entirely wrong.
-Muraqaba does involve sitting in stillness, closing the eyes, and directing attention inward.
-But the translation obscures what makes muraqaba distinctive.
-It is not the emptying of the mind, the observation of passing thoughts, or relaxation.
-It is the deliberate cultivation of a specific awareness: you are in the presence of the One who created you, who sustains you at every moment, and from whom nothing in your heart is hidden.
+This is often called “Sufi meditation,” and the name is not entirely wrong.
+Muraqaba does involve sitting in stillness, closing the eyes, and turning the attention inward.
+But the name hides what makes muraqaba distinctive.
+Muraqaba is not the emptying of the mind or the watching of passing thoughts.
+It is the deliberate cultivation of a single awareness: you stand in the presence of the One who created you, who sustains you at every moment, and from whom nothing in your heart is hidden.

-The practice reverses the ordinary orientation of consciousness.
-In normal awareness, the self is the center and God is, at best, an abstract concept in the background.
-In muraqaba, God’s presence becomes the foreground.
-The self’s usual preoccupations recede to the periphery.
-The practitioner does not seek a special experience.
-They seek to become aware of what is already the case: “He is with you wherever you are” (Quran, 57:4).
+The practice reverses the ordinary orientation of the mind.
+In everyday awareness the self sits at the center and God stays somewhere in the background, an abstract idea at best.
+In muraqaba, God’s presence comes to the foreground and the self’s usual preoccupations fall back to the edges.
+The aim is modest and immense at once: to become aware of what is already the case, that “He is with you wherever you are” (Quran 57:4).

 Quranic and Prophetic Foundations